 - The whole reinstallation process is rather troublesome and risky.

 - It will lead to serious data loss – a large number of data will missing during the OS installation.

-As a result, the right things we should do under such circumstance are just staying calm (don't rush to ask how to recover files from a crashed hard drive) and being well prepared for analyzing the cause of failure based on corresponding prompt information.
-In this way, we're able to take proper measures to handle with the problem correctly.
+As a result, the right things you should do under such circumstance are just staying calm (don’t rush to ask how to recover files from a crashed hard drive) and being well prepared for analyzing the cause of failure based on corresponding prompt information.
+In this way, you are able to take proper measures to handle with the problem correctly.

 There are two types of reasons that will cause system crash problem: one is physical failure and the other is logical failure.
-Now, we want make the following facts clear to you:
+Now, I want make the following facts clear to you:

 - If the hard disk without OS is damaged physically and you can’t even restart the computer at all, you’ll need to remove the disk from computer and perform a surface check.
 Once you confirm that the problem is resulted from serious physical damage, there’s no choice to rescue data from it but hire professional data recovery agencies and let them try recovery by opening disk.